-There are restrictions that surround when a security deposit waiver can get issued.
+There are restrictions that surround when an accidental damage protection policy can get issued.
 This article will explain in detail how the process works within Lodgix.

 Please read through the setup instructions to correctly setup the Security Deposit Waiver for your properties.

 Once your account is setup and your policies assigned to properties, and your account is in LIVE MODE and your billing profile established at Lodgix, and training completed, the system is ready to begin issuing policies.